Work with Lights#

 Let’s walk through an example using a very simple enclosed box, then show it applied to a much more realistic scenario.

-Any new stage will start with a default lighting environment, for USD Explorer, that is named “Sunny Sky”, it’ll be in a prim outside the defaultPrim named “Environment”
+Any new stage will start with a default lighting environment.
+For the USD Explorer template, that is named “Sunny Sky”.
+It’ll be in a prim outside the defaultPrim named “Environment”.

 Your default entry into a new Stage.